-Valuable lessons: Stop dreaming, start doing.
+Valuable lessons: Stop dreaming and start doing.
 Get outside your comfort zone, since courage is the biggest step to happiness.
-There's no time like the present to embrace a new opportunity or start working on things you're truly passionate about.
+There's no time like the present to embrace a new opportunity or start working on things you're passionate about.

 This acclaimed movie was inspired by real-life mathematical genius John Nash, played by Russell Crowe.
-Nash makes an astonishing discovery early in life, but finds himself on a painful and harrowing journey of self-discovery once he is diagnosed with schizophrenia.
-The movie follows his many years of struggle as he learns to live with his diagnosis and eventually triumphs over this tragedy.
+Nash makes an astonishing breakthrough early in life, but finds himself on a painful and harrowing journey of self-discovery once he is diagnosed with schizophrenia.
+The movie follows his many years of struggle as he learns to live with his diagnosis and eventually triumph over this tragedy.

 A revealing look at mental illness, A Beautiful Mind never fails to amaze, mainly thanks to compelling writing and stellar performances from the entire cast.

-Valuable lessons: Nash is a stunning example of hope and perseverance.
-Always look for ways to overcome our limitations, whatever they may be.
+Valuable lessons: Nash is an example of hope and perseverance.
+Always look for ways to overcome your limitations, whatever they may be.

 One of the best sports movies of all time, this classic tells the story of Rocky Balboa, an uneducated but kind-hearted boxer working as a debt collector for a loan shark.
 We follow Rocky from when he starts out as a small-time club fighter to when he eventually gets a shot at the world heavyweight championship.

 The movie boasts a heartwarming script and an amazing performance from Sylvester Stallone.
-But what really makes it stand out from the crowd is the message – little guys can accomplish the impossible if they work hard enough.
+But what really makes it stand out from the crowd is the message: little guys can accomplish the impossible.
 Since we're at it, this entire franchise is ridiculously motivational, so you might want to schedule a movie marathon.